krzemienski/awesome-from-stars/README.md

 * [yamadashy/repomix](https://github.com/yamadashy/repomix): 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.
 * [RepositoryStream/RepositoryStream](https://github.com/RepositoryStream/RepositoryStream): None
 * [thedillonb/RepoStumble](https://github.com/thedillonb/RepoStumble): A mobile application for viewing GitHub repositories in a fashion similar to StumbleUpon
-* [JeremiahPetersen/RepoToText](https://github.com/JeremiahPetersen/RepoToText): Turn an entire GitHub Repo into a single organized .txt file to use with LLM's (GPT-4, Claude Opus, Gemini, etc)
+* [JeremiahPetersen/RepoToText](https://github.com/JeremiahPetersen/RepoToText): Turn an entire GitHub Repo into a single organized .txt file to use with LLM's (ChatGPT, Claude, Gemini, etc)
 * [requestly/requestly](https://github.com/requestly/requestly): Local-first Developer Tool to Build, Test, Intercept & Mock API Requests.
 Requestly is a combination of REST API Client and HTTP Interceptor.
 It is simple, beautiful and powerful alternative to Postman, Insomnia, Bruno and Charles Proxy.
 * [asmcos/requests](https://github.com/asmcos/requests): A golang HTTP client library.
 Salute to python requests.
 * [encode/requests-async](https://github.com/encode/requests-async): async-await support for `requests`. ✨ 🍰 ✨